-Restricted cash of US\$125,000 comprises funds held as collateral to support stand-by letters of credit related to the Group's oil and gas properties.
+Restricted cash of \$125,000 comprises funds was held as collateral to support stand-by letters of credit related to the Group's oil and gas properties.
 The letters of credit secure the reclamation obligations under the leases and state law.
 The cash can be taken by Umpqua Bank in the event the letters of credit are drawn on by the State of Oregon, Department of Geology & Mineral Industries (DOGAMI).
 The cash is held in the form of a Certificate of Deposit.
-In 2022, the Group recognised a provision for reclamation obligations equivalent to the entire restricted cash balance in recognition of the fact that recovery of these funds may only be possible following completion of reclamation work on these oil and gas properties.
+In 2022 the Group recognized a provision for reclamation obligations equivalent to the entire restricted cash balance in recognition of the fact that recovery of these funds would likely be nil following completion of reclamation work on these oil and gas properties.
 This provision has been offset against the restricted cash balance as permitted by IAS 32.